chzbrgr71/AKS/docs/_posts/2023-11-15-aks-past-present-future.md

 ---
 layout: post
 title: "AKS - How we got here"
-subtitle: "An exploration of the past, present, future for Azure Kubernetes Service (AKS)."
 description: "An exploration of the past, present, future for Azure Kubernetes Service (AKS)."
 date: 2023-11-15
 author: Jorge Palma
-background: "/img/posts/GitHub_banner_TEMPLATE.png"
 ---

-# AKS - How we got here

 ## Introduction